swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

     cd boot-camps/shell

 had the same effect - it took us to the `shell` directory.
-But, instead of specifying the full path (`/home/swc/boot-camps/shell`), we specified a *relative path*.
+But, instead of specifying the full path which started with a /, we specified a *relative path*.
 In other words, we specified the path relative to our current directory.
 A full path always starts with a `/`.
 A relative path does not.
 You can usually use either a full path or a relative path